best-practice-and-impact/qa-of-code-guidance/book/data.md

 We assume that most data are now stored digitally.

 Digital data risk becoming inaccessible as technology develops and commonly used software changes.
-Use open or standard file formats for long term data storage.
+Use open or standard file formats, not proprietary ones, for long term data storage.
 There are [recommended formats](https://www.ukdataservice.ac.uk/manage-data/format/recommended-formats.aspx) for storing different data types, though we suggest avoiding formats that depend on proprietary software like SPSS, STATA, and SAS.